 So thrilling, that shortly after my first round, I wanted to do a second.
 I was a bit distracted taking photos with my camera so that I did not realised that I let my phone on one of the benches nearby before queuing up for the second ride.
 After the ride, my phone was gone and I started to panic a bit.
 I asked the ride operator if he saw anything, but that did not help.
 He gave me the information that it might end up at the service centre nearby the park’s main ticket booths at the end of the day.
 I waited some time and decided to give it a try and walked all the way to service centre, but they did not yet got anything.
 They asked me to come back shortly before their closure or write an email after my visit.
 So I went back around 5pm and to my own surprise they actually found it!

 Even though I had to worry a bit about the phone, I had an extraordinary day at the park and enjoyed it quite a lot.
 The drive through the empty Serengeti Safari, the rides on the park’s roller coaster Safari Blitz and Batukai Racer, as well as the refreshing and drenching boat experiences on the Splash Safari and Black Mamba made my day.

-What is your opinion about the Aqua-Safari and the Kumba Twister?
+What is your opinion the new coaster Batukai Racer?
 Just write them in the comment field below the report or visit our social media channels: